stephenoken/ots.github.io/_includes/case_study/content/ifly/flowchart.md

 include components/content_section.html
 title="User Flowchart"
 tools="Pen and paper,Figma"
-tools_explanations="To create a sketch and put ideas together.|TO create a digital version that I can share." is_themed_section=true content=content diagram_img="flowchart/flowchart.png"
+tools_explanations="To create a sketch and put ideas together.|To create a digital version that I can share." is_themed_section=true content=content diagram_img="flowchart/flowchart.png"